 - vomiting

-It’s also possible to have symptoms that come and go over a period of days or weeks.
-This can happen if the ovary is twisting and then returning to its usual position.
+Symptoms can also come and go over days to weeks.
+This can happen if the ovary twists and then returns to its usual position.

-Ovarian torsion is a medical emergency and requires timely treatment.
-Get medical attention immediately if you’re experiencing symptoms of ovarian torsion.
+Ovarian torsion is a medical emergency and requires immediate treatment.

 Diagnosis